 d.
 Compatibility or H&S category assigned to that section or part of the regulation;

 e.
 Description of the difference identified by the Reviewer between the State (or SSR) and NRC regulation, including the significance of the difference (e.g., why it does not meet the assigned compatibility category), and description of at least one course of action the State could take to address the comment.

-8. A SRS Data Sheet should be updated to reflect the current review and included as an enclosure to the comment letter.
-The reviewer will markup the previous SRS Data Sheet provided by either the SRRC or Regulation Review Assistant.
-Only the Regulation Review Assistant will generate electronic revisions to the SRS Data Sheets.
-An example SRS sheet can be found in Appendix E.

-9. The reviewer should concur in the comment letter and forward it to the SRRC.
-The SRRC will conduct a quality assurance review and will concur on all letters within three days of receipt and send out the comment letter for other office concurrence.
-Unless specifically requested by the SRRC, the Branch Chief, SAISB and Deputy Director, DMSSA, will review and concur after other office concurrence and will provide to the Deputy Director, STP for review and concurrence prior to being sent out for other office concurrence.
+6. The reviewer should forward the comment letter and supporting documents to the SRRC for the quality assurance review.
+The SRRC will conduct a quality assurance review and provide the letter and supporting documents to the administrative assistant staff to prepare the concurrence package for the letter.
+The reviewer should concur on the letter after the package has been prepared as official correspondence by the administrative assistant, following the NMSS concurrence process.
+Unless specifically requested by the SRRC, the Branch Chief, ASPB and Deputy Director, MSTR, will review and concur after other office concurrence/NLO.

-10. All offices participating in the review should be on concurrence.
-The concurrence of OGC is always required.
+7. All offices participating in the review should be on concurrence.
+The concurrence/NLO of OGC is always required.

-11. Responds to questions or issues raised by OGC or other offices.
+8. Responds to questions or issues raised by OGC or other offices in coordination with the SRRC.

-E. The State Regulation Review Coordinator (SRRC)
+E. The State Regulation Review Coordinator

-1. Conducts a technical completeness review of incoming State transmittal letters and regulation packages within three days of a receipt of a review request and notifies the State about the acceptance of the request.
+1. Conducts a technical completeness review of incoming State transmittal letters and regulation packages within three days of thereceipt of a review request and notifies the State regarding acknowledgement and acceptance/denial of the request.

-2. Upon completion of the review, conducts a quality assurance review of the comment letter and comments, serves as liaison between the State, the reviewer, and the Office of General Council (OGC) throughout the review process.
-Facilitates preparation of a final letter and comment sheet.
+2. Upon completion of the review, conducts a quality assurance review of the comment letter and comments, provides comment letter and supporting documents to the administrative assistant for preparation of the concurrence package, serves as liaison between the State, the reviewer, and the OGC throughout the review process.
+Facilitates preparation of a final letter and/or comment sheet, including the update to the SRS Data Sheet reflecting the current review .

-3. Schedules meetings, as needed, with the Branch Chief, Deputy Director, and concurring offices to resolve review issues not resolved by reviewer and concurring offices.
+Schedules meetings, as needed, with the Branch Chief, Deputy Director, and concurring offices to resolve review issues not resolved with the reviewer and concurring offices.
 Acts as point of contact for questions on the review process.

+.

-4. Follows any generic comments returned by the State on the subject regulations to examine how the State addressed the comments.
+5. Follows any generic comments returned by the State on the subject regulations to examine how the State addressed the comments.
 Schedules meetings with the Branch Chief, Deputy Director and other offices to develop answers to any State concerns, involving generic or SSR issues.

-5. If necessary, the SRRC shall coordinate the request for consultant or contractor assistance in review of proposed or final State regulations.
-Contractor assistance can only be initiated by the SAISB technical monitor of the consultant or contractor, and should follow the procedures established by FSME.
+6. If necessary, the SRRC shall coordinate the request for consultant or contractor assistance in review of proposed or final State regulations.
+Contractor assistance can only be initiated by the ASPB technical monitor of the consultant or contractor, and should follow the procedures established by NMSS.
 When using such assistance, the SRRC should:

 a.
 Prepare a cover letter and attach the regulations package for forwarding to the consultant or contractor following the instructions of the technical monitor, including the instruction to follow this procedure to conduct the review.